ChaZamFr/Riscv-LUT/README.md

 - Build Dockerfile

-  After installing the Docker, you need to clone this repo by entering this following command on you GitBash(Windows/mac) & Terminal(Linux)
+  After installing the Docker, you need to clone this repo by entering this following command on you GitBash(Windows/mac) & Terminal(Linux & WSL)

     ```sh
     git clone https://github.com/ChaZamFr/Riscv-LUT.git
     ```

+  Then enter into